MeldrickWee/AskMyPDF/README.md

+<h1 align="center">AskMyPDF</h1>
-# AskMyPDF - Question Answering for AI Practitioner Handbook
+<h2 align="center">Question Answering for AI Practitioner Handbook</h2>

-The link to the deployed Streamlit app is: https://meldrickwee-askmypdf-srcmain-mqlwnj.streamlit.app/
+The link to the deployed Streamlit app is: https://meldrickwee-askmypdf-srcmain-1ni4g8.streamlit.app/

+TODO: Add explanation of the langchain workflow behind the scenes
+TODO: Screen record of using the app
+TODO: Include in usage that a paid OpenAI account is requried to play with the app
+TODO: Write the risks, potential improvements, installation and usage guide
 ---

 This project allows users to ask questions and receive answers based on the AI Practitioner Handbook.